jamesaoverton/gosf2github/README.md

 Requirements:

  * This assumes that you have exported your tickets from SF.
 E.g. from a page like this: https://sourceforge.net/p/obo/admin/export
- * You have a github account and have created an OAth token here: https://github.com/settings/tokens
+ * You have a github account with admin permissions for the target repository, and have created an OAth token here: https://github.com/settings/tokens
  * You have "curl" in your PATH

 Example Usage: